magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 Whether a tree, a mountain or an animal, it’s all Dhamma, everything is Dhamma.
 Where is this Dhamma?
 Speaking simply, that which is not Dhamma doesn’t exist.
 Dhamma is nature.
-This is called the the True Dhamma.
+This is called the *‘saccadhamma’,* the True Dhamma.
 If one sees nature, one sees Dhamma; if one sees Dhamma, one sees nature.
 Seeing nature, one knows the Dhamma.

 And so, what is the use of a lot of study when the ultimate reality of life, in its every moment, in its every act, is just an endless cycle of